tiiuae/ghaf/docs/src/research/run_win_vm.md

 # Running Windows 11 in VM on Ghaf

-You can run Windows 11 in a VM on Ghaf using NVIDIA Jetson Orin AGX.
+You can run Windows 11 in a VM on Ghaf with NVIDIA Jetson Orin AGX.
 This method uses [QEMU](https://www.qemu.org/) as VMM.

-> For information on how to build and run a Ghaf image for NVIDIA Jetson Orin AGX, see [Build and Run](../ref_impl/build_and_run.md#ghaf-image-for-nvidia-jetson-orin-agx).
+For information on how to build and run a Ghaf image for NVIDIA Jetson Orin AGX, see [Build and Run](../ref_impl/build_and_run.md#ghaf-image-for-nvidia-jetson-orin-agx).

 ## Getting Windows 11 Image